 Another way to avoid a ticket and towing is simply to make it your winter habit to park off the street, especially at night.

 City ordinance prohibits vehicles from being parked within 50 feet (about two car lengths) of any snow left behind when plows went around parked cars.
 You can be ticketed and towed if you park too close to an unplowed area of the street.

 To stay up-to-date on winter parking bans, make sure to sign up for Park Alert, the City of St. Louis Park's citizen notification service.
 You can register for email alerts, texts and phone calls.
 More information and online registration available here.

 St. Louis Park automatically bans parking on city streets anytime snow accumulation reaches three inches (day or night).
 The city does not declare snow emergencies so please do not wait for one before moving your car.
 There are some exceptions to the winter parking ordinance - but only in a few neighborhoods where parking is limited because of apartment...

-After a snowfall, snow on residential sidewalks must be removed by the same day if there are 6 or more hours of daylight following the snowfall or by noon the following day.
-Sidewalks in front of apartments or commercial buildings must be cleared within 4 hours once the snow has stopped falling or by the beginning of business hours the next day. ...
+After a snowfall, snow on residential sidewalks must be removed by the same day if there are six or more hours of daylight following the snowfall or by noon the following day.
+Sidewalks in front of apartments or commercial buildings must be cleared within four hours once the snow has stopped falling or by the beginning of business hours the next day...